kitttn/temptest/Flashing-images.md

 3. Connect FPC from debug board CON9 to BDB.
 Observe FPC labeling 'side Debug Board' and 'BDB'.
 The table below lists which BDB connector is associate with each device.
 4. Verify debug board SW5 is positioned *toward* the SW5 label
-5. Verify jumper installed at debug board JP15 pins 1-2
+5. Verify jumper is installed on debug board JP15 pins 1-2
 6. Connect the Dediprog SF100 8-pin IDC to debug board CON1 "SPI ROM" header.
 Note, this header is not keyed.
 Visually ensure that the red wire of the cable aligns with the pin 1 dot and the "M" of "ROM" on the debug board silkscreen.
 7. Optional: USB cable connected to BDB CON12 (SVC console).
 8. Apply power to the BDB.